nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Too many cooks spoil the Truth

 Managing project documents and information has always been an annoying task to do.
-Besides the multitude of links and slides created by your team, you may be using task management applications to track your team's progress as well.
-This is where TruthTable comes in.
+Besides the multitude of links and slides created by your team, you may be using task management applications like
+<a href="https://www.notion.so/" target="_blank">Notion</a> to track your team's progress as well.
+This is where
+TruthTable comes in.

 TruthTable allows you to collate and organise your tasks, links, and members' information **all in one place**.